Eigenbahn/ai-dungeon-cli/README.md

     $ python3 -m pip install ai-dungeon-cli

-Of for unstable release from the source code:
+Or for unstable release from the source code:

     $ python3 -m pip install .